 - If an internal business area has attempted local resolution and the process has failed, then the complainant or business area may request that an internal review of the matter be conducted. - A decision may be made that a level 1 complaint is unable to be resolved to the satisfaction of the complainant.
-In this circumstance, the matter may be referred to the Complaints Coordinator as a level 2 complaint for further actioning. - Alternatively, a decision may be made by the relevant Director that the matter is in fact suitable for finalisation by the relevant Program, subject to the approval of the Deputy Commissioner, Corporate and Communications.
+In this circumstance, the matter may be referred to the Complaints Coordinator as a level 2 complaint for further actioning. - Alternatively, a decision may be made by the relevant Director that the matter is in fact suitable for finalisation by the relevant Program, subject to the approval of the Senior Executive Director, Office of the Commissioners.